charleskelley/comps/doc/source/roadmap.rst

 Comparison of different sets or subsets of data in search of effect causation is the foundation of analytics across business and research settings.
-Unfortunately, using Python to implement advanced comparison and causal analysis techniques requires the accumulation of specialized packages and writing setup code to run and summarize each analysis.
+Unfortunately, using Python to implement advanced comparative and causal analysis techniques requires the accumulation of specialized packages and writing setup code to run and summarize each analysis.